Researchers Identify 3 New Osteoporosis Risk Factors

 Bone health is a concern for many Americans and justifiably so, as statistics suggest that one in two women and one in four men over age 50 will suffer from an osteoporosis-related bone fracture at some point in her or his life.
 Loss of bone density is a natural part of aging, attributed to the shift in protective hormones like estrogen and testosterone.
 Even though many people are proactive about their bone health, the number of osteoporosis-related bone fractures in the U.S. continues to rise.

 For years, healthcare professionals have educated Americans on the known risk factors of osteoporosis.
-According to the National Osteoporosis Foundation, that list includes:
+Here's a list of common risk factors, according to the National Osteoporosis Foundation.

 - Being female